clothillde/angular-dev/README.md

-Project created to improve skills in Angular 4.
+Project of internet-shop with multiple functions (which are being implemented continuously) created to improve skills in Angular 4.